songxinryc/hello-world/README.md

 # hello-world
 hello world
-This is only a predefined parameters.
+This is only a predefined .

+once again to pull this hello world